 I was born in East Africa and discovered a love for wildlife as a child and have had an interest in the big cats ever since.
-Later in life, whilst following a career in Information Technology I realized I didn't want to sit at a computer for the rest of my days and began to study a Science degree part time.
+Later in life, whilst following a career in Information Technology I realized I didn't want to sit at a computer for the rest of my days and began to study a Science degree part time with a Zoology major.
 I also volunteered on a number of wild cat projects in Africa and South America to get some field experience.
 In musing about what my research interest would be I realized it just had to be wild cats!
-I subsequently learned there were far more cat species than just lions and leopards and discovered the remaining ~30 endearing small cat species.
-Recently I qualified with a post graduate degree and published a thesis on caracals.
+I subsequently learned there were far more cat species than just lions and tigers and discovered the remaining ~30 endearing small cat species.
+Recently I qualified with a post graduate Masters degree and published a thesis on caracals.

 In order to learn about all the other cat species, I decided the best way was to develop a website.
 I found there were many excellent websites about individual cat species, however none that grouped the related cat species together, and so I structured Wild Cat Family around the eight lineages of wild cats.